system76/tech-docs/src/models/pang15/repairs.md

 ![CMOS battery](./img/cmos-battery.webp)

 3. If you are replacing the CMOS battery, carefully peel it away from the adhesive holding it to the chassis.
-4. To clear the CMOS, [disconnect the main battery](#removing-the-battery), open the lid of the machine, and hold down the power button for at least 15 seconds to discharge any residual energy in the system.
+4. To clear the CMOS, [disconnect the main battery](#replacing-the-battery), open the lid of the machine, and hold down the power button for at least 15 seconds to discharge any residual energy in the system.
 5. Re-connect the CMOS battery and the main battery, and replace the bottom panel.
-    - When connecting the CMOS battery, the red wire goes on the right, and the black wire goes on the left.
+    - When connecting the CMOS battery, the red wire goes on the left, and the black wire goes on the right.
 6. Power up the machine.
 The system may power itself off and on after initial boot; this is normal behavior when the CMOS has been reset.

 ## Replacing the cooling system: